City of Milwaukee Commercial Revitalization Grants Application

 Beginning Project

 Applicants must wait for the application to be approved before making any payments towards, or starting work on, grant eligible expenses.
 Payments made or work started before approval shall be ineligible for reimbursement.
+Grant approval does not guarantee that presented work meets all permitting codes and zoning ordinances.
+Applicants and their contractors are responsible for obtaining all required permits, approvals and licenses.
+Contractors should have the appropriate licenses and qualifications for the work they are performing.

 Changes to Project or Contractors